 Pinba is a MySQL storage engine and it acts as a real-time monitoring server for PHP using MySQL as a read-only interface.
 Pinba extension is used to measure particular parts of the code using timers with arbitrary tags also it accumulates and processes data sent over UDP by multiple PHP processes.
-Pinba displays statistics in a nice human readable form of simple “reports” and also it provides read-only interface to the raw data in order to make possible generation of more sophisticated reports and stats.
+Pinba displays statistics in a nice human-readable form of simple “reports” and also it provides a read-only interface to the raw data in order to make a possible generation of more sophisticated reports and stats.
 Pinba collects technical metrics for each PHP thread, then it sends these metrics to a central Pinba server over UDP after the response generation is complete.
 Pinba engine aggregates the contents of these messages on the central server and bulk inserts them periodically into a read-only MySQL database, providing a simple and well-known exploration tool, a MySQL client.
-Pinba is not a debugging tool, but its main aim is to help developers to monitor performance of PHP scripts.
+Pinba is not a debugging tool, but its main aim is to help developers to monitor the performance of PHP scripts.
 It locates bottlenecks in real-time and direct developers’ attention to the code that really needs it.

 Pinba accumulates data in a set of read-only MySQL tables.
 It consists of two types:

 1) Raw data tables: These tables are used to generate custom reports.
-If there are greater number of records with no index except primary keys then raw data accessing is relatively slow.
+If there are a greater number of records with no index except primary keys then raw data accessing is relatively slow.

 2) Reports: already aggregated data, updates on-the-fly as new request data arrives.